JMorris1575/christmas18/docs/plans.rst

 From the above it seems there should be an Object model with the following fields:

 #. name or number: to identify the object on each page where it is pictured
-#. image: the url to the image of the object
 #. publish: a boolean to indicate if this object should be open for play
-#. stage: the current stage, 1, 2 or 3, that this object's game is in.
+#. stage: the current stage, one, two or three, that this object's game is in.
-#. correct_description: the correct description for this object
+#. correct_description: a correct description for this object

 There will also need to be a Description model with the following fields: